rimelek/learn-docker/projects/p04/README.md

-Build an image and start the container:
+Build an image and start the container using [Docker Compose](https://docs.docker.com/compose/):

 ```bash
 docker-compose up -d